Over 30 of the Best Cozumel Restaurants in 2023

 Cozumel’s Mexican Street Food

-Turn down any street and follow your nose, and you’ll likely find a small kitchen turning out delicious tacos and tortas, huaraches, gorditas, empanadas, or fire-roasted meats.
+Turn down any street and follow your nose, and you’ll likely find a small kitchen turning out delicious tacos and tortas, huaraches, gorditas, empanadas, filling burritos, or fire-roasted meats.

 You might prefer a super-fresh chilled ceviche made from today’s fresh catch and local limes and a nice cold beer.

-Fruit stands and spice shops rub elbows with butchers, fishmongers, tortilla makers, and deft cooks, quickly turning out lots of the food Cozumel is well-known for.
+Fruit stands and spice shops rub elbows with the food stands of butchers, fishmongers, tortilla makers, and deft cooks, quickly turning out lots of the food Cozumel is well-known for.

-Vendors and purveyors are busy from early morning to mid-afternoon, serving locals and ex-pats who’ve come to get their fill.
+Vendors and purveyors are busy from early morning to mid-afternoon, making it a cool ambiance full of skilled cooks serving locals, cruise ship crews, and ex-pats who’ve come to get their fill.

 Everyone also wants to know “where do the locals go for the best tacos”?!

-Well, see below for some quick picks, and read this related post on ordering Cozumel’s best tacos).
+Well, see below for some best taco quick picks, and read this related post on ordering Cozumel’s best tacos).

-Moving up the fancy chain from tacos, there are loads of excellent Mexican sit-down restaurants serving some fine plates of Yucatan Specialties from the region.
+Moving up from the best tacos in Cozumel, there are loads of excellent Mexican sit-down restaurants serving some fine plates of Yucatan Specialties from the region.

-Short List: Top Recommended Mexican Restaurant Picks in Cozumel:
+Short List: Top Recommended Best Mexican Restaurants in Cozumel:

 Try a variety of dishes in a variety of local cafes and restaurants.
 Cozumel foodies, unite!
 Reserve your spot with Viator.